Chaos theory: Other areas

 Time series and first delay plots provide the best support for the claims made, showing a fairly clear march from periodicity to irregularity as the feeding times were increased.
 The various phase trajectory plots and spectral analyses, on the other hand, do not match up well enough with the other graphs or with the overall theory to lead inexorably to a chaotic diagnosis.
 For example, the phase trajectories do not show a definite progression towards greater and greater complexity (and away from periodicity); the process seems quite muddied.
 Also, where Metcalf and Allen saw periods of two and six in their spectral plots, there is room for alternative interpretations.
 All of this ambiguity necessitate some serpentine, post-hoc explanation to show that results fit a chaotic model.

 By adapting a model of career counseling to include a chaotic interpretation of the relationship between employees and the job market, Amundson and Bright found that better suggestions can be made to people struggling with career decisions.
 Modern organizations are increasingly seen as open complex adaptive systems with fundamental natural nonlinear structures, subject to internal and external forces that may contribute chaos.
 For instance, team building and group development is increasingly being researched as an inherently unpredictable system, as the uncertainty of different individuals meeting for the first time makes the trajectory of the team unknowable.

+The BML traffic model: The red cars and blue cars take turns to move; the red ones only move upwards, and the blue ones move rightwards.
+Every time, all the cars of the same colour try to move one step if there is no car in front of it.
+Here, the model has self-organized in a somewhat geometric pattern where there are some traffic jams and some areas where cars can move at top speed.

 Traffic forecasting may benefit from applications of chaos theory.
 Better predictions of when a congestion will occur would allow measures to be taken to disperse it before it would have occurred.
-Combining chaos theory principles with a few other methods has led to a more accurate short-term prediction model (see the plot of the BML traffic model at right).
+Combining chaos theory principles with a few other methods has led to a more accurate short-term prediction model, such as the BML traffic model.

 Chaos theory has been applied to environmental water cycle data (also hydrological data), such as rainfall and streamflow.
 These studies have yielded controversial results, because the methods for detecting a chaotic signature are often relatively subjective.
 Early studies tended to "succeed" in finding chaos, whereas subsequent studies and meta-analyses called those studies into question and provided explanations for why these datasets are not likely to have low-dimension chaotic dynamics.